n0vah917/dsc-phase-3-project-v2-3/README.md

 The slight against Giannis undoubtedly fueled his 44-point performance against Harden in a Nets/Bucks matchup on March 30, 2021.
 Giannis was seen to address Harden’s comment in that post-game interview saying, “It's good because I'm changing the narrative.
 I don't want to be the guy only that dunks and runs.
 I can make a three.”.

 ...
-├── data                                   #folder containing data used for analysis ├── README.md
+├── images #folder containing images used for readme ├── README.md
-├── Predicting NBA Games.pdf    #pdf of presentation ├── jupyternotebook                              #pdf of jupyter notebook └── Phase 2 Project.ipynb                                #jupyter notebook containing all relevant summaries/analyses
+├── Predicting NBA Outcomes.pdf    #pdf of presentation ├── 20192022NBAGAMES3.csv #data used for analysis
+├── jupyter notebook.pdf #pdf of jupyter notebook
+└── Phase 3 Project - Predicting NBA Game Outcomes.ipynb #jupyter notebook containing all relevant summaries/analyses